lsst-sqre/sqr-038/index.rst

 The EFD deployment uses the ``local-path-provisioner`` to have a storage class available for dynamic provisioning.
 With that, we don't need to create persistent volumes manually, and we can use the Confluent Kafka, InfluxDB, and Chronograf Helm charts out of the box since they use dynamic provisioning.

-The ``local-path-provisioner`` deployment is SQuaRE responsibility, but we expect mount points on each node of the LSP cluster to be ready to use.
-If these mount points are exported via NFS, we should consider resolving `DM-23307 <https://jira.lsstcorp.org/browse/DM-23307>`_ to avoid exporting NFS with the ``no_root_squash`` option.
+The ``local-path-provisioner`` deployment is part of the cluster infrastructure as well as the NFS export and the mount points on each node of the cluster.

 Networking
 ^^^^^^^^^^